Global visibility for contemporary Africa

 Supporting the production of local digital content

-This programme aims to support artists and creatives in Sub-Saharan Africa (SSA) to address this imbalance by giving them the skills and opportunity to increase the quality and visibility of locally produced digital content.
+This programme aims to support artists and creatives in Sub-Saharan Africa (SSA), addressing this imbalance through skills training and creating opportunities to increase the quality and visibility of locally produced digital content.

 The programme aims to develop the skills that will enable greater self-expression and offer opportunities for innovation and economic development through;